1. Blog

 Source: “New York Public Library Jerome Park Branch Library in the Bronx” by Hugo L. González via Wikimedia Commons.

 The neighborhood of Jerome Park, which is in the Northwest Bronx, drew attention for hosting the Jerome Park Racetrack in the 1800s.
-There’s a good mix of pre-war courtyard buildings which are well-suited to those who need more square footage without paying traditional NYC rates.
+There’s a good mix of pre-war courtyard buildings that suit those who need more square footage without paying traditional NYC rates.
 Alongside the six-story apartments, you’ll also find a small selection of duplexes and single-family homes.
+With its beautiful parks, tree-lined streets, and stunning historic homes, Jerome Park offers a peaceful and idyllic setting perfect for families and individuals alike.
+The neighborhood is also conveniently located near several major transportation hubs, providing easy access to the rest of New York City.

 7. Kingsbridge